 - Moderate aortic stenosis: normal-flow, low-gradient stenosis with LVEF ≥ 50%

 Elevated left ventricular systolic blood pressure accompanies aortic stenosis, yet compensatory mechanisms include LV hypertrophy and atrial augmentation of preload—so cardiac output can be maintained for many years.
 As the disease worsens, these adaptations become inadequate and the patient may eventually develop symptoms of decreased cardiac output and heart failure.5

 Due to the often slow, progressive nature of aortic stenosis, patients may not recognize symptoms because they may have gradually limited their daily activity levels.
 Typical initial symptoms are dyspnea on exertion or decreased exercise tolerance.6

-Most patients with aortic stenosis are ﬁrst diagnosed when cardiac auscultation reveals a systolic murmur; there also tends to be diminished or absent A2.
+Most patients with aortic stenosis are ﬁrst diagnosed when cardiac auscultation reveals a systolic murmur.
 Patient symptoms which are late manifestations of the disease include:5

 - Angina pectoris typically upon physical exertion

 - Heart failure symptoms such as paroxysmal nocturnal dyspnea, orthopnea, dyspnea on exertion, and shortness of breath